Website Navigation for Screen Readers

 What are the tax implications of this award?

-Who can be a mentor?
+Who can be a PURA mentor?

-• If a graduate student or postdoc is serving as primary mentor, we encourage the undergraduate to also identify and request the professor/ PI for the research group provide a letter of recommendation acknowledging that they are aware of the project and support it.
+• If a graduate student or postdoc is serving as primary mentor, we encourage the undergraduate to also identify and request the professor/ PI for the research group provide a letter of support acknowledging that they are aware of the project and support it.

 What should be included in my letter of support?